 Now, trust nobody, that’ll make sense to you in a little while.
 Especially if you start doing serious asset protection planning all the time.
 You’ll be beset by people saying, trust me with your money.
 Put it in here.
 Put it in this bank account.
 Move it there.
 You never need to lose control of your money, ever.

 The fourth rule is if someone promises you asset protection will save you any taxes, run because it doesn’t, just ask Wesley Snipes (he got in trouble by having a pure trust).
 Asset protection is compatible with all tax planning including insurance planning.

 Pay your taxes.
 The United States, even though we all hate to pay them, has some of the lowest tax rates of any civilized country in the world.

 We’re unfortunately also one of the only countries that tax its citizens on their worldwide income from whatever source derived.
 You’re taxed on your “worldwide income from whatever source derived.”
-Well, you know what, that’s a not bad deal; and I do have people expatriating, but that’s not for most people.
+Well, you know what, that’s a not bad deal, and I do have people expatriating, but that’s not for most people.
 You’re one of the lowest tax rate jurisdictions in the whole world.

 If you have an offshore plan, you will need an offshore bank account.
 Offshore bank accounts are dangerous and they’re almost impossible to get nowadays.
 Fortunately, people who take this course and follow suggestions I give them will be able to get or should be able to get bank accounts.

 Never go to less than a Fortune 50 bank.
 You need somebody stronger than Bank of America, stronger than Chase, stronger than Wells Fargo.
-They really exist and don’t take some boutique bank.
+They exist and don’t take some boutique banks.
 Don’t trust them.
 They’ll steal your money.
 I can almost guarantee you’ll have problems.
 Stay away from the boutiques.